LucasDelfino92/morrowindsharp/mw#.md

   - [ ] 06 - Weather Magic Pack
   - [ ] 07 - Cortex Pack

-> This framework is required by Class Starting Spells, Miscast Enhanced, and the Magic Mechanics ("MM") series of mods.
+> This framework is required by Miscast Enhanced, and the Magic Mechanics ("MM") series of mods.

 [**Nimble Armor**](https://www.nexusmods.com/morrowind/mods/48251)
 Makes armor contribute to player and NPCs' evasion modifier as well as allowing evading attacks to practice Unarmored and Light Armor skills.
 Optionally makes Unarmored fully focused on evading attacks.